How to Get a Public Policy Job in DC

 Here are other lessons I've observed along the way.

-Work for the person not the title.
 I heard this from Supreme Court justice Clarence Thomas at the Pepperdine School of Law and it's rung true for me.
 The meaningfulness of your job (learning, responsibilities, experience) will probably be determined by your boss.
 People are obsessed with titles and brand names, but those don't matter that much.
 What matters is the kind of person you work for.
-If they can teach you things directly and by example, give you chances to prove yourself, and help you get where you want to go in your career, then you are starting in a good place.
+If they can teach you things directly and by example, give you chances to prove yourself, and help you get where you want to go in your career in policy, then you are starting in a good place.